-The typical approach is for the student to confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact course, semester and credit hours your have agreed on.
-The supervisor then forwards the email with his or her approval to the department administration.
-These courses are for 1-6 credits.
-See the section below on variable hour courses.
-We rarely allow students to take more than 6 total credits for the sum of Independent Study and Intersnhips but, again, allow it in exceptional circumstances.
+The typical approach is for the student to meet with the faculty member and then confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact semester and credit hours that your have agreed on.
+The supervisor then forwards the email with his or her approval to the graduate secretary, so she can register you.
+Your agreement does not go to the GPD, unless you will end up with a total of more credits of 490+499 than the normal 6 credit limit.

-Download, read, print, and fill out the MOU Form.
+Download the MOU Form, read it, print, fill out both pages, and return.
 Please read this carefully before asking questions of the GPD.
 It contains a description of the details of your academic requirements for the course.
 You will also need your job supervisor’s signature.
 Get the finished form to the GPD, so we can register you for the course for the proper number of credits.
-The form can be scanned and emailed or turn in paper to the department staff.
-If you are doing Curricular Practical Training (For F-1 students), turn in the CPT form at the same time.
+Please do not ask us to register you if you are not simultaneously submitting the completed MoU.

 There are three related but different terms: job, internship, and CPT, Curricular Practical Training (For F-1 students).
-You can have a job and not have it be an internship for academic credit, or you can have a job that goes on longer than an internship.
+You can have a job and not have it be an internship for academic credit, or you can have a job that goes on longer than an academic internship.
 Also if you are doing an academic internship, your job employer does not need to classify your position as “internship”.
 If you are doing an academic internship, the MOU indicates only two small requirements for your employer during your time in the academic internship: The bulk of your duties must be related to doing computer science in the real world, and the supervisor will write a few line email at the end of the time of the academic internship indicating your successful completion of all the hours required for the academic internship.

 You should consult with the Office for International Programs(OIP) for the full legal details of CPT.